pankajgarkoti/daily-notes.nvim/README.md

 ## AI Disclaimer

-This plugin was create entirely using CodeCompanion [[https://github.com/olimorris/codecompanion.nvim]] and Aider [[https://github.com/aider-chat/aider]].
+This plugin was create entirely using CodeCompanion https://github.com/olimorris/codecompanion.nvim and Aider https://github.com/aider-chat/aider

-The models user were:
+The models used were:

-- `gemini-2.5-pro` and `gemini-2.5-flash` with CodeCompanion
+- `gemini-2.5-pro` and `gemini-2.5-flash` with Aider - Generated most of the code and documentation
-- `claude-4-sonnet` with CodeCompanion
+- `claude-4-sonnet` with CodeCompanion - Helped with more minute fixes and changes

 ## License